DirectInput: History

 While Microsoft initially intended that DirectInput would handle all inputs, this didn't work out.
 As of 2011 Microsoft no longer recommends using DirectInput for keyboards or mice, and has started pushing the newer XInput for Xbox 360 controllers.
 In Windows Vista, Windows 7 and later Windows versions, the in-built action mapping UI has been removed.
 DirectInput is not available for Windows Store apps.

 XInput

-XInput, a legacy API for "next generation" controllers, was introduced in December 2005 alongside the launch of the Xbox 360.
+XInput, a more recent but now legacy API for "next generation" controllers, was introduced in December 2005 alongside the launch of the Xbox 360.
 This specification provided support for Xbox 360 controllers in Windows XP SP1 and subsequent operating systems, and is described by Microsoft as being easier to program for and requiring less setup than DirectInput.
 XInput is compatible with DirectX version 9 and later.

 Xbox 360 Controller support

 An Xbox 360 Controller, with the default Microsoft driver, has the following limitations with DirectInput, compared to XInput: